Akil Baddoo Player Props: Tigers vs. Orioles

-On Saturday, Akil Baddoo (on the back of going 1-for-1) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+On Sunday, Akil Baddoo (coming off going 0-for-2) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 1:35 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Orioles.
+In his previous game he had a hitless performance (0-for-2) against the Orioles.

 Akil Baddoo Game Info & Props vs. the Orioles